Skip to main content

 deck.gl layers typically expect data to be one of the following types:

-• Array: a JavaScript array of data objects.
+• A JavaScript array of data objects.

 • An object that implements the iterable protocol, for example Map and Set.
 Represents a collection of data objects.